Tenant Isolation & RLS

 Students and RLS

-Student accounts in OptClass have their own RLS scope.
-Student queries return only that student's records — not other students' data, and certainly not any staff data.
+Student accounts in the School / OptClass flow have their own RLS scope.
+Student queries return only that student's records: not other students' data, and certainly not any staff data.
 The student RLS policies are distinct from the staff RLS policies.